pactflow/pact-msw-adapter/README.md

 import { setupMswPact } from "msw-pact";
 ```

-See [./src/pactFromMsw.msw.spec.ts](./src/pactFromMsw.msw.spec.ts) for an example testing an API client, used in a react application
+See [./src/pactFromMswServer.msw.spec.ts](./src/pactFromMswServer.msw.spec.ts) for an example testing an API client, used in a react application

+This test will generate pacts, which can be found in the `./msw_generated_pacts` folder

 ## How to use